Appealing an offer

 You can appeal a school named on your application that has not been able to offer your child a place.

 You will need to complete an appeal request form and return it to the school you wish to appeal for.

 The form and details of where to return it to for each school will be published in the next steps guide on offer day.

-The deadline for submitting an appeal is 31 March 2021.
+The deadline for submitting an on-time appeal was 31 March 2021.
 If you want to appeal after that date, please submit your

 When you appeal you: